-School Name: Eastbrook School
+School/Academy Name: Eastbrook School

-Date of Adoption: 14 June 2023
+Date of Adoption: September 2023

-Chair of Governors Signature: E-Caperte
+Chair of Governors Signature

-Head Teacher Signature: Hunuggins
+Signature of Head Teacher:

 Guidance for Head Teachers and Governing Bodies

 INTRODUCTION

 This policy is intended to support Governing Bodies and Head Teachers to manage capability concerns for teaching staff.
 Where teachers are experiencing difficulties, emphasis should be placed initially on providing informal support and advice within the school and, if appropriate, from external sources which may include the Barking & Dagenham School Improvement Partnership (BDSIP).
 If these measures are not successful in bringing about sufficient improvement more formal procedures should be considered and this forms the substance of this policy.